Lawrence-McCandless/bqr/README.md

 # BayesianQuantileRegression
-R and stan codes for comparison of Bayesian and conventional quantile regression
+Codes for Bayesian in R and Stan